 From the Type drop-down menu, select the Group option.
 The Group drop-down menu displays below the Start Permission drop-down menu.

-From the Group drop-down menu, select which group can start a Request via the Start Event element.
+From the Group drop-down menu, select which group can start a Request via the Start Event object.
 Any member of that group may start a Request.

 Web Entry Panel Settings

-When a Start Event element is placed into a Process model, Web Entry settings for that element are disabled.
+When a Start Event object is placed into a Process model, Web Entry settings for that object are disabled.
 Therefore, it must be configured for use.

-In overview, configuring Web Entry involves making the following decisions:
+The Web Entry configuration involves making the following decisions:

 Who may start the Request: Decide to allow any person to start the Request via Web Entry anonymously or only the authenticated user(s) specified from the Start Permissions panel.
 In conjunction, decide the following based on who may start the Request: